The writing guide below was developed for my workshop The Art of Dread: Crafting Contemporary Horror, but I offer it here for anyone who can use it:

 Some understanding of literary analysis can be helpful, so taking a literature class, reading about literary analysis, or even reading some well-developed reviews (as opposed to reader-reaction style reviews) might be needed to develop those analytical skills.
 You can also read about reading online.
 Refer to Corrine Kumar’s SFWA blog post “Active Reading to Step up Your Writing,” for example

 Listening to the New Yorker Fiction podcast can also be a great (and easy) way to start developing analytical skills.
 A story is read and then the participants discuss what it means and how it works!
-A horror writing friend of mine also recommends Elder Sign: A Weird Fiction Podcast, and his recommendation made me think of Faculty of Horror, which analyzes horror movies.
+A horror writing friend of mine also recommended Elder Sign: A Weird Fiction Podcast, and his recommendation made me think of Faculty of Horror, which analyzes horror movies.

 Reflection is a large part of what college writing classes focus on because when you can become more self-aware of what you’re doing, you can make more progress on your own with less direct intervention from a teacher, editor, or peer commenter.
 It’s about developing critical ability.
 Reflection is a very broad term and could refer to a variety of different actions, for example: